CutmanMike/twitchy-doom/commands/GiveMonsterItem.md

 ```
 Actor - The Inventory Actor to give the monster.
 (Required)
 Radius - The radius near the player to try to find a random monster for the item (default is the whole map).
-Capradius - Do not exceed the Radius parameter to try to find a monster.
+Capradius=true - Do not exceed the Radius parameter to try to find a monster.
 AddName=true - Add the user's name to the monster too.
 ```